Company Seven.

 Construction The construction of the legs, pier and most of the equatorial head is completely of precisely machined 6061-T6 aluminum which is anodized black.
 The hardware is stainless steel, and the Accessory Tray is made of a lightweight but durable machined synthetic.
 The machined knurling around each large hand control and the large tripod leg lock handles facilitate handling even when wearing gloves in winter.

-Tristand and Astropier Head The Tristand Head is a well thought out platform, this is the same component that is provided with the Tristand and Astropier.
-The head slips onto the upper end of the machined cylindrical pipe stock, and the head is secured in place with hand knobs so it is easily removed when desired.
+Tristand and Astropier Head The Head is a well thought out platform, this is the same component that is provided with either the Tristand and the Astropier.
+The four and half pound head slips onto the upper end of the machined cylindrical pipe stock, and the head is secured in place with hand knobs so it is easily removed when desired.
 This head has been engineered to facilitate fine adjustment of the telescope installed atop the Tilt Plate platform by means of geared manual controls of both elevation and azimuth motions.
 This permits a quick and very accurate Pole Alignment of the telescope, with locks that can be tightened to secure each axis from shifting.
-The telescope is attached onto the Tilt Plate with the captive 1/4-20 threaded bolt and hand knob.
+The telescope is attached onto the Tilt Plate with the captive ¼-20 threaded bolt and hand knob.

-To allow the attachment of the AC power cord or the cable for the Questar Powerguide II system into the base of a Questar 3-1/2 there is a rectangular cutaway on the Tilt Plate platform.
-The telescope Drive Base is rotated on the Tilt Plate just prior to torquing the 1/4-20 bolt, aligning the open slot with the female connector in the telescope Drive Base.
+To allow the attachment of the AC power cord, or the cable for the Questar Powerguide I, Powerguide II, or Powerguide III system into the base of a Questar 3-½ there is a rectangular cutaway on the Tilt Plate platform.
+The telescope Drive Base is rotated on the Tilt Plate just prior to torquing the ¼-20 bolt, aligning the open slot with the female connector in the telescope Drive Base.

 The range of fine adjustment in azimuth (left or right) is +-30 degrees from center.
 The standard latitude range is from 26 to 90 degrees however, an optional Equatorial Wedge permits use from 4 to 64 degrees latitude.
 Throughout the full range of latitude travel the telescope remains positioned so that its center of gravity remains about constant.

 The Tilt Plate incorporates a Latitude Degree Scale with the engraved markings filled in white.
-The Tristand will work just fine in the Northern and Southern Hemispheres since engraved dual latitude scales are provided; if you click to bring up the close-up image of the Tristand below then you will see this more celarly.
+The Tristand will work just fine in the Northern and Southern Hemispheres and with or without the optional Equatorial Wedge since engraved dual latitude scales are provided; if you click to bring up the close-up image of the Tristand below then you will see this more clearly.
 The Stand pier does not have to be level to permit Pole Alignment however, for reasons of stability we suggest set up where the ground is reasonably level.

 Click on the image for enlarged view (295,845 bytes)

-Company Seven routinely stocks the Tristand at our Laurel, Maryland showroom.
+Company Seven routinely shows the Tristand at our Laurel, Maryland showroom.
 For further information about pricing and availability of these items please contact Company Seven.

 QUESTAR ASTROPIER AND TRISTAND OPTIONS